+AICT-20160909v20 AMENDED B-BBEE ICT SECTOR CODE SERIES AICT400 STTAICT400 14 - 15

-- which extend beyond 15 days will not qualify as Qualifying Enterprise and Supplier Development Contributions; - 10.4 Provision of training and/or mentoring to a Beneficiary Entity by a Measured Entity may constitute a Qualifying Enterprise and Supplier Development Contribution.
-Such contributions will be measured by quantifying the cost of time spent by staff or management of the Measured Entity in carrying out such initiatives.
-Any travel or commuting time may not be included in this cost.
-Furthermore, a clear justification must be supplied with respect to the calculation of such time costs incurred, commensurate with the level of seniority and expertise of the trainer or mentor.
-Common forms of such contribution include without limitation: - 10.4.1 Professional and consulting services; - 10.4.2 IT services; and - 10.4.3 any other services which help to increase the entity's financial and/or operational capacity and which have not also been accounted for under skills development. - 10.5 The maintenance of an Enterprise and Supplier Development unit by the Measured Entity may constitute a Qualifying Enterprise and Supplier Development Contribution.
+- 11.9.3 any other services which help to increase the entity's financial and/or operational capacity and which have not also been accounted for under skills development. - 11.10 The maintenance of an Enterprise and Supplier Development unit by the Measured Entity may constitute a Qualifying Enterprise and Supplier Development Contribution.
 Common examples of such contributions include without limitation the salaries and wages of staff and other expenses involved in the operation of such Enterprise and Supplier Development unit.
-Notwithstanding the afore going, only that portion of salaries and wages which relate to time spent by the staff in and the other expenses related to the promotion and implementation of Enterprise and Supplier Development in respect of Beneficiary Entities or candidate Beneficiary Entities should be taken into consideration under Enterprise and Supplier Development contributions. - 11 MEASUREMENT OF ENTERPRISE AND SUPPLIER DEVELOPMENT CONTRIBUTIONS - 11.1 A Measure Entity receives a score for Enterprise Development and Supplier Development in proportion the extent that it meets the compliance target. - 11.2 Qualifying Contributions are measurable using the Benefit Factor Matrix and formula "A" contained in Annexure 400(B) as published in Government Gazette 36928 dated 11 October 2013 which shall apply to this statement. - Where a beneficiary entity was, before 24 October 2014, measured under the B-BBEE Generic Codes of Good Practice or any other valid B-BBEE Sector Code, instead of the B-BBEE ICT Sector Code, the measurement and recognition of enterprise development and socio-economic development contributions under the Amended ICT Sector Code shall not be limited to only black owned ICT entities or ICT programmes.
-The Measured Entity shall be entitled to earn weighting points as if the beneficiary entity was measured strictly under the ICT Sector.
-In addition, the entity must submit proof that it was rated under the Generic Codes or any other B-BBEE Sector Code immediately before the coming into effect of Section 10(3) of the B-BBEE Act, 2013.
-This provision is valid until the future review of the B-BBEE ICT Sector Code.
+Notwithstanding the afore going, only that portion of salaries and wages which relate to time spent by the staff and other expenses related to the promotion and implementation of Enterprise and Supplier Development in respect of Beneficiary Entities or candidate Beneficiary Entities should be taken into consideration under Enterprise and Supplier Development Contributions.

+12 Measurement of Enterprise and Supplier Development Contributions

+- 12.1 A Measured Entity receives a score for Enterprise Development and Supplier Development in proportion to the extent that it meets the compliance target. - 12.2 Qualifying Contributions are measurable using the Benefit Factor Matrix and formula "A" contained in Annexure 400(B) as published in Government Gazette 36928 dated 11 October 2013 which shall apply to this statement.

-DRAFT AMENDED ICT SECTOR CODE SERIES 500: MEASUREMENT OF THE SOCIO-ECONOMIC DEVELOPMENT ELEMENTS OF BROAD-BASED BLACK ECONOMIC EMPOWERMENT
+AMENDED B-BBEE ICT SECTOR CODE SERIES AICT500: MEASUREMENT OF THE SOCIO-ECONOMIC DEVELOPMENT ELEMENTS OF BROAD-BASED BLACK ECONOMIC EMPOWERMENT

-STATEMENT 500: THE GENERAL PRINCIPLES FOR MEASURING THE SOCIO-ECONOMIC DEVELOPMENT ELEMENT
+STATEMENT AICT 500: THE GENERAL PRINCIPLES FOR MEASURING THE SOCIO-ECONOMIC DEVELOPMENT ELEMENT

-Issued under section 9 (5) of the Broad-Based Black Economic Empowerment Act 53 of 2003 as amended by B-BBEE Act 46 of 2013
+Issued under section 9 (1) of the Broad-Based Black Economic Empowerment (B-BBEE) Act 53 of 2003 as amended.

-- 1. Objectives of this statement
+1. Objectives of this statement 2

-- 2. The SED scorecard
+2. The Amended SED Scorecard 2

-- 3. Key Measurement Principles
+3. Key Measurement Principles 3

-- 4. Measurement of Socio-Economic Development Contributions
+4. Measurement of Socio-Economic Development Contributions 5

-- 5. The Benefit Factor Matrix
+5. The Benefit Factor Matrix 5